KonradUdoHannes/genesispy/README.md

 [python](https://github.com/CorrelAid/datenguide-python)
 and [R](https://github.com/CorrelAid/datenguideR) clients available for datenguide API.

+The main purpouse of this client is to keep up to date with the official destatis API development with the hope that eventually the official API will also be the one that can be used most easily by a wide range of users.

 ### Disclaimer

 I'm also a core developer of the datenguide python client although no commercial interests